 Our goal is to provide you with a foundation for success in future marketing efforts.
 By understanding and applying the 7 Fundamentals of Marketing Success, you can alleviate frustration and minimize failures.
 This is an overview of the entire strategy — a snapshot from 40,000 feet.
-We’ll dive into more of the specifics in in future posts and provide you with real examples and how-tos you can apply at your business.
+We dive into more of the specifics in other posts on our blog and provide real examples and how-tos you can apply at your business.
+Check them out!

 So without further ado, here are the 7 Fundamentals of Marketing Success: